wp-plugins/wp-toolbar-removal/readme.txt

 `
 = Rules =
 1. Compatible with: WordPress, bbPress, Buddypress.
-1. Unified Coding to run with WordPress 3.1+ to 3.6+ or later
+1. Unified Coding to run with WordPress 3.1+ to 3.6+ or later.
-1. Ready to Single and Network Multisite Environment
+1. Ready to Single and Network Multisite Environment.
-1. All in One Disabler and Remover: 28px, Bump CB, Node, Shaddow, Pointer, Profile, Code.
+1. All in One Disabler Remover 28px, Bump CB, Node, Shaddow, Pointer, Profile, Code.
 1. The configuration of this plugin is Automattic!
-1. Compatible with Shared, Dedicated, Cloud and VPS Hosting
+1. Compatible with Shared, Dedicated, Cloud and VPS Hosting.
-1. Run on Hosting with high and low resources
+1. Run on Hosting with high and low resources.
 1. Work under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) or later License.
 1. Implement [GNU style](http://www.gnu.org/prep/standards/standards.html) coding standard indentation.
 1. Meet detailed [Plugin Guidelines](http://wordpress.org/plugins/about/guidelines/) quality requirements.